-Reaching the end of our ‘stored’ income, we scraped the bottom of the barrel as it is.
-I’m talking, rolling quarters for groceries kinda tight!
-We found ourselves in a moment of despair, so what did I do?
+Finally reaching the end of our 'stored' income, we scraped the bottom of the barrel as it is.
+I'm talking, rolling quarters for groceries kinda tight!
+We suddenly found ourselves in surviving a financial crisis, so what did I do?

 I cried..... sat in my room and cried.

 One day, while my country boys played in the creek across the street, my youngest pushed the oldest into the water wearing his one and only pair of shoes that fit him.
 Completely soaked and ruined - at least I thought at the time.
 It had escaped me in that moment that the shoes could be saved with a wash- however... at that moment